cadojo/SolarSystemSurrogates.jl/docs/src/index.md

-# AstrodynamicalSurogates.jl
+# SolarSystemSurrogates.jl

-Documentation for AstrodynamicalSurogates.jl
+Documentation for SolarSystemSurrogates.jl.
+More to come!